aetperf/aetperf.github.io/_posts/WP_2022-10-21-Forward-and-reverse-star-representation-of-a-digraph.md

 ## Definitions

 From [wikipedia](https://en.wikipedia.org/wiki/Directed_graph):
-> a **directed graph** (or digraph) is a graph that is made up of a set of vertices connected by directed edges, often called arcs.
+> a **directed graph**, or digraph, is a graph that is made up of a set of vertices connected by directed edges, often called arcs.

 <p align="center">
 <img width="150" alt="Directed graph no background" src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/23/Directed_graph_no_background.svg/128px-Directed_graph_no_background.svg.png">